-Fruit, veggie, and nut toppings to try: apples, baby spinach, caramelized onions, carrots, cranberries, kale, pears, pecans, pine nuts, pomegranate, pumpkin, red potatoes, sage leaves, and sweet potatoes.
+Toppings to try: apples, baby spinach, caramelized onions, carrots, cranberries, kale, pears, pecans, pine nuts, pomegranate, pumpkin, red potatoes, sage leaves, and sweet potatoes.

 If you opt for a meat topping, choose one that either evokes fall barbecue memories or serves as a salty companion to a sweet fall harvest flavor like squash or apple.
 And, of course, no meat says fall like turkey, which is plentiful in November—so adding it as a topping with, say, barbecue sauce and Parmesan cheese would be another way of creatively mixing and matching to make a fantastic fall pizza.

-Meat options to consider: bacon, prosciutto, pulled pork, short ribs, and turkey.
+Protein options to consider: bacon, prosciutto, pulled pork, short ribs, and turkey.